Manual Samuel: Plot

-Sam Welthenburg, the son of a wealthy CEO, is hit by a septic truck while chasing after his distraught girlfriend.
+Sam Welthenburg Jr., the son of a wealthy CEO, is hit by a septic truck while chasing after his distraught girlfriend.
 Finding himself in Hell (where all residents must get jobs), Sam makes a deal with the skateboard-loving Death to return to life under the conditions that he must survive 24 hours performing all bodily functions manually.

-After a disastrous day at work, Death inadvertently causes the robots of Sam Sr's company to come to life.
-With his job on the line, Death forces Sam to volunteer to control a massive manually-controlled robotic suit to help eliminate the robots.
+After a disastrous day at work, Death inadvertently causes the robots of Sam Sr.'s company to come to life.
+With his job on the line, Death forces Sam to volunteer to control a massive manually controlled robotic suit to help eliminate the robots.
 Chasing their leader to Mushroom Orphanage, the robot tricks Sam's heat-seeking missiles into firing upon the orphanage, killing 300 innocent orphans and sending their souls to Heaven.
 Death, trying to escape, is confronted by Satan in Hell.

 Angry at the orphans being sent to Heaven (due to their age making them too young to sin), Satan throws Death in Hell's jail and the horseman War is forced to take his place.
 With Death's deal no longer in play and Sam having technically already died, War kills Sam and returns him to Hell.